BioBoost/design-patterns-in-python/README.md

 # Design Patterns in Python

-Just refreshing some design patterns and learning some python on the way.
+Just refreshing some design patterns and learning some python along the way.

 ## Behavioral Patterns